 You can find the collection day for your area using our online calendar.

-We provide subscribers with a 240L bin that has a green lid (the bin itself may be green or black).
-That is unless the subscriber receives blue bags for general household rubbish.
-In this case, we provide an annual supply of green bags.
+We provide subscribers with a 240L bin unless the subscriber receives blue bags for general household rubbish.
+In this case, we provide two re-useable green bags.

 Waste should be loose in your bin or bags, not inside any plastic or paper bags or liners.
 If you use a bin, the lid should be shut flat.
 Any excess waste left on top or to the side of the bin will not be collected.

 If you have a query regarding your garden waste collection or subscription, you can make an enquiry through the garden waste enquiry form.

 What should and shouldn't go in

 Your garden waste is composted and recycled into environmentally-friendly soil improver.
 Here’s a quick guide to what should and shouldn’t go in your wheelie bin or bags: